aarol/cruise-chat/README.md

 ## Todo

 - Add more gifs.
 Add the (not that large) files to assets/chats/ and then modify components/ChatWindow.tsx somewhere around line 85
+- Send notification on batch receive if they are more recent
 - Don't send notifications when open in the chatroom
 - Automatic service start
 - Throttling users (limit messages sent per second)